 Advantages of the Nutanix hybrid multicloud solution compared to public cloud

 Nutanix customers reap benefits from the Nutanix architecture overall, but its Hybrid Multicloud Solution offers a unique repertoire of perks.
 Below are the most commonly cited benefits:

 - Managing a cloud is often a time-consuming task.
 Nutanix simplifies cloud management, and in many cases, automates otherwise manual tasks, so businesses can refocus their efforts onto other, more high-value projects.

 - Regardless of the cloud vendor a business is using, Nutanix can still be utilized.
-Even if an organization is using a public cloud like AWS, Azure, or Google Cloud Platform (GCP), they can still utilize the Nutanix library of cloud-native services.
+Even if an organization is using a public cloud like AWS or Azure, they can still utilize the Nutanix library of cloud-native services.

 - Many of the products in the Hybrid Multicloud Solution portfolio come natively integrated with the Nutanix platform, so existing customers do not have additional steps or licenses to go through before leveraging the products.

 - Businesses are able to expand their on-premises cloud architecture into a hybrid or multi-cloud without migratory hiccups or complexity.
 In addition, the Nutanix solution is designed to simplify an often-complex hybrid or multi-cloud environment without additional staffing or costs.

 Below is an abridged list of similar capabilities offered by Nutanix and AWS.
 As AWS has an extensive product catalog, the chart does not capture each product name.
 Notably, AWS provides product categories and features that Nutanix does not, including the Ground Station satellite, game server hosting, and AR and VR capabilities.